Investing for Income

 [NC] The chart below shows the yield trend in the various treasury issues.
 The 10-year Treasury bond closed at a historic low of 1.37% in July 2016.
-Recently that low has been superseded by the lowest rate in history of 0.54% occurring on Monday 3/9/2020.
+Since then that low has been superseded by the lowest rate in history of 0.54% occurring on 3/9/2020.
 The yield spread shown is the difference between the 10-year and 3-month treasury rates.
-The 10-year rate dropped below the 3-month rate -- that is a yield curve inversion.
+When the 10-year rate drops below the 3-month rate, that is a yield curve inversion.

-[NC] The 10-year minus 3-month yield spread is shown below since 1996, where a negative spread indicates an inverted yield curve.
-The flattening yield curve is often a warning of a slowing economy and a potential stock market peak.
+[NC] The 10-year minus 2-year yield spread is shown below since 1998, where a negative spread indicates an inverted yield curve.
+A flattening yield curve is often a warning of a slowing economy and a potential stock market peak.
 An inverted yield curve generally forecasts a future recession.
 It has preceded all of the past seven recessions since 1970, typically by four or five quarters.
 This yield curve inverted in the first week of April.

 [NC] A dynamic yield curve can be found at http://stockcharts.com/freecharts/yieldcurve.php.

-[NC] The rates in Europe and Japan are negative for many bonds.
-Yields and history of global government bonds can be seen by clicking here.
+[NC] Yields and history of global government bonds can be seen by clicking here.

-[NC] Allocations for a portfolio can be divided into bonds (or other income funds), dividend-paying stocks and cash.
+Allocations for a portfolio can be divided into bonds (or other income funds), dividend-paying stocks and cash.
 Cash can be kept in a brokerage money market fund.
 An interest paying savings account is another approach and selections can be found here.
-The purchasing power of cash will deteriorate about 2% a year due to inflation.
+The purchasing power of cash will deteriorate due to inflation.
 Treasury Series I (Inflation) Bonds provide a good return of 9.62% through October and must be held one year.
 The rate is based on inflation and changes every six months.
 Short-term bond funds and bank-loan funds would be other lower-risk considerations.
-Ultra-safe 3-month Treasury bills are yielding over 2.4% (see above chart) and these could be rolled over every three months to get the next higher interest rate.
+Ultra-safe 3-month Treasury bills are yielding around 0.8% (see above chart) so it's not worth the trouble to keep rolling them over as in the past.
 The percent kept in each of these depends on your risk tolerance.
 Rebalancing to maintain your percentages can be done periodically.
 May and October are suggested as this would synchronize with the Power Zone.